Ludovic-Lesur/rs485-bridge/README.md

 # Description

-The **DIM** board is an RS485 to UART/USB interface, which can be used as a debug board to monitor RS485 frames sent within a DINFox system.
+The **DIM** board is an RS485 to UART/USB interface, which can be used as a debug board to monitor RS485 frames sent within a **UNA system**.
 It embeds the with the following features:

 * Optional RS485 bus **power** supply.
 * USB and RS485 bus voltage **measurements**.